alex-e-development/alex-e-development.github.io/chapter-07-react/README.md

 ReactDOM.render(React.createElement(LikeButton), domContainer);
 ```

-You can see two small changes highlighted with the `// <-- NEW` comment.
+You can see two small changes highlighted with the _"NEW"_ comments.

 The first line in our updated `LikeButton` function component uses Javascript's [array destructuring](https://javascript.info/destructuring-assignment#array-destructuring) syntax.
 Make sure you have a good familiarity with that syntax so that you don't confuse it with the `useState` function itself.

 React's `useState` function returns an array with two values:

 1. The first is a variable with the same value that was passed (in our case `liked` which will be `false`).

 2. The second array value is a `function` that is used to change the value of `liked` in a way that React will respond to and [re-render](https://reactjs.org/docs/rendering-elements.html) the component (update the DOM with the new state).

 Stateful variables keep their value even when the component re-renders.
 They will not be reset to defaults.
 This is what causes the component to now take the conditional `if` branch and render the `span` element instead of the `button`.

 Try it yourself!